Clear HMRC Debt.

 IF you consider negotiating a Time To Pay agreement, the HMRC assesses the viability of your company.
 They recognise that well-run businesses can undergo cash flow problems.
-They usually are prepared to listen to you, if your businesses face genuine financial difficulty and that the directors have done everything to date to ensure tax payments paid.
+They are usually prepared to listen to you, if your businesses face genuine financial difficulty and that the directors have done everything to date to ensure tax payments paid.
 You should:

 Note.
 A Time to Pay agreement is for a specified period.
 Each agreement requires assessing its values; therefore, the time agreed may deviate from business to business.
 A TTP agreement for more than a year is not the norm but is achievable.
-If a more extended instalment plan needed, then directors should explore other insolvency recovery options.
+If a more extended instalment plan needs, then directors should explore other insolvency recovery options.
 Remember, a TTP does not help all companies moving forwards.
 Remember to consider all creditor pressures along with market trends.
-Therefore consult HBG Advisory for help.
+Therefore, consult HBG Advisory for help.

-Can the HMRC Break the agreement?
+Can the HMRC break the agreement?

-Once a formal agreement has finalised, the HMRC must, by law keep to the arrangements unless an exceptional incident happens.
+Once a formal agreement has finalised, the HMRC must, by law, keep to the arrangements unless an exceptional incident happens.
 Usually, changes in your business financial situation may mean it is no longer supportive of the agreed TTP plan; then they have the right to withdraw.
 Honesty is crucial.
-If the HMRC find that your application fraudulent, they can terminate the agreement.
+If the HMRC find your application fraudulent, they can terminate the agreement.
 Should you default paying, then they can terminate the agreement.
-Remember, if your financial situation worsens, they then reassess their risk and the potential of the debt rising again.
-Please note, a Time to Pay agreement is to assist distressed companies in situation short term and not to support insolvent companies.
+Remember, if your financial situation worsens, they then reassess their risk and the potential of the debt rises again.
+Please note, a Time to Pay agreement is to assist distressed companies in situations short term and not to support insolvent companies.
 If a creditor is wounding up your business, then the outstanding TTP agreement becomes void.